saphanaacademy/Spatial/ESRI_S4HANA/exercises/preReqs.md

 ## More Help & FAQ

-For more info on using the S/4HANA trial and the SAP Cloud Appliance Library and completing this exercise, please see [this help page.](genHelp.md)
+For more info on using the S/4HANA trial and the SAP Cloud Appliance Library, and for more help while working on this exercise, please see [this help page.](genHelp.md)

 ## <a name="steps"></a> Steps